Rigidity/bevy-jam-5/README.md

 # Bevy GitHub CI Template

-This repo show how to set up CI on a GitHub project for Bevy.
+This repo shows how to set up CI on a GitHub project for Bevy.

 It creates two workflows: